SysManSquad/sysmansquadblogdev/content/posts/2020-12-30-automating-changing-out-of-business-hours-responses.md

                 </h4>

                 <p>
-                  If you have questions, are having problems, or just want to chat over something, you can leave a comment below or reach me on the <a href="https://discord.com/invite/winadmins" target="_blank" rel="noreferrer noopener">WinAdmins Discord</a> at <a href="https://discordapp.com/users/264652399824601088">@PsychoData</a>
+                  If you have questions, are having problems, or just want to chat over something, you can leave a comment below or reach me on the [WinAdmins Discord](https://discord.com/invite/winadmins) at [@PsychoData](https://discordapp.com/users/264652399824601088)
                 </p>